Acute Injuries

 • Scar desensitization

-• Lifting limited to <2lbs (weight of a coffee cup)
+• Lifting limited to <2lbs (weight of a coffee cup)with the orthosis on.

 4 Weeks Post-op:

-• Transition to hand based thumb spica splint, fabricated by therapist
+• Transition to a hand-based thumb spica orthosis, fabricated by a hand therapist.

-• Continue wearing splint between exercise sessions and at night for protection of surgical procedure and for comfort.
+• Continue wearing orthosis between exercise sessions and at night for the protection of surgical procedure and for comfort.

 • Exercise: